pippim/pippim.github.io/_posts/2018/2018-04-27-Bash-script-to-backup∕clone-Ubuntu-to-another-partition.md

 ## Grub changes boot menu to clone under UEFI

-Unlike 18.04 upgrades I found the 18.04.1 upgrade changed the Grub UEFI configuration to use the clone's grub menu instead of the original grub menu as per this answer: [https://askubuntu.com/questions/752627/dual-boot-and-the-files-boot-grub-grub-cfg-which-one-is-used/1068993#1068993](https://askubuntu.com/questions/752627/dual-boot-and-the-files-boot-grub-grub-cfg-which-one-is-used/1068993#1068993)
+Unlike 18.04 upgrades I found the 18.04.1 upgrade changed the Grub UEFI configuration to use the clone's grub menu instead of the original grub menu as per this answer: [Dual boot and the files /boot/grub/grub.cfg -- which one is used?](Dual boot and the files /boot/grub/grub.cfg -- which one is used?)

 ```
 $ sudo cat /boot/efi/EFI/ubuntu/grub.cfg